Approximately Optimal Multi-Stream Quickest Change Detection

 \section{CONCLUSION}

-We introduced \emph{Decaying-$\epsilon$-FOCuS}, a bandit-style quickest change detection procedure that combines the efficient implementation of the GLR statistic for an unknown post-change mean with a decaying exploration schedule.
-Relative to a commonly used surrogate, we prove that the expected detection delay subject to the false alarm constraint is asymptotically equal to the asymptotic lower bound from \citet{lai1998}.
-Moreover our approach is more robust to model misspecification than other approaches for the same problem.
-Our numerical experiments support our theoretical findings.
-Future work includes non-Gaussian models and alternative exploration schedules.
+We introduced \emph{Decaying-$\epsilon$-FOCuS}, a bandit-style multi-stream quickest change detection procedure that combines an efficient implementation of the GLR statistic with a decaying exploration schedule.
+Relative to a commonly used surrogate, we prove our algorithm is approximately first-order asymptotically optimal.
+Our approach relies on fewer assumptions than other algorithms in the same setting and is thus more robust to model mis-specification.
+Future work will address tightening the lower-order terms and handling an unknown pre-change distribution.